AbdullahMJ99/Project-4/README.md

 ## Description

-We predict housing prices based on features derived from the Ames, Iowa housing data set, containing residential property sales from 2006 - 2010. `exploratory_data_analysis.ipynb` contains multiple plots displaying the data and the very first neural network.
-Subsequent neural network models are contained in the `./trial_models/` folder.
+We predict housing prices based on features derived from the Ames, Iowa housing data set, containing residential property sales from 2006 - 2010.
+Two different machine learning models are used, a neural network and a random forest.

+`regression_models.ipynb` contains the final models.

+`exploratory_data_analysis.ipynb` contains multiple plots displaying the data and the very first neural network.
+Subsequent neural network models are contained in the `./trial_models/` folder. `nn_template.ipynb` shows the keras tuner used to adjust hyperparameters during those trials.

 ## Usage

-Run the thing.
+Restart the kernel and run `regression_models.ipynb`

 ## Gallery